 To fully understand how places are allocated to Garforth Academy please read our admissions policy carefully.
 You can access a copy by clicking on the appropriate link on this page.

-YEAR 7 applications
+YEAR 7 APPLICATIONS

 For admissions into the next year’s Year 7 parents are required to complete an application form (known as the “preference form”) which will be sent to them by their local authority.
 No applications direct to the Academy can be accepted.

-Parents are strongly advised to read carefully the information and advice from the local authority.
+Parents are strongly advised to carefully read the information and advice from the local authority.
 The main points to remember are:

-- You must submit an application form by the deadline (usually 31 October).
+You must submit an application form by the deadline (usually 31 October).
 A place at any secondary school can only be offered if an application has been received.

-- Think carefully about the order in which you place your chosen schools on the form.
+Think carefully about the order in which you place your chosen schools on the form.
 You should enter your most preferred school first on the list.
 You should also include your nearest school on your list.

 - Be realistic.
 If you only choose one school or else a selection of popular schools which are some distance away from where you live you may well find that you are offered another school which you did not preference and which you do not know.

-On 1 March the local authority will notify you of the school where your child has been offered a place.
+On 1st March the local authority will notify you of the school where your child has been offered a place.
 Assuming that you are happy with the offer, you MUST ACCEPT this place by contacting the Academy (or local authority for other schools).

 For children who will be starting at Garforth Academy in September, we arrange two days late in the previous summer term when they come into the Academy and sample life here as well as enjoying the opportunity to get to know the other children who will be in their Form group.
 There will be a liaison day on 14th July 2016 as well as an activity day in the last week of term.

 If your child is in another secondary school and you feel that a change of school would benefit their education and / or general well-being you are entitled to apply for a school transfer.